janko/sequel-activerecord_connection/README.md

 # sequel-activerecord_connection

-This is an extension for [Sequel] that allows it to reuse an existing ActiveRecord connection for database interaction.
+This is a database extension for [Sequel] that makes it to reuse an existing Active Record connection for database interaction.

-This can be useful if you're using a library that uses Sequel for database interaction (e.g. [Rodauth] or [rom-sql]), but you want to avoid creating a separate database connection.
-Or if you're transitioning from ActiveRecord to Sequel, and want the database connection to be shared.
+This can be useful if you want to use a library that uses Sequel (e.g.
+[Rodauth] or [rom-sql]), or you're transitioning from Active Record to Sequel, or if you just want to use Sequel for some queries, and you want to avoid creating new database connections.

-It works on ActiveRecord 4.2+ and fully supports PostgresSQL, MySQL and SQLite adapters, both the native ones and JDBC (JRuby).
+It works on ActiveRecord 4.2+ and fully supports PostgresSQL, MySQL and SQLite adapters, both native and JDBC (JRuby).
 There is attempted suppport for [Oracle enhanced] and [SQL Server] Active Record adapters (`oracle` and `tinytds` in Sequel).
 Other adapters might work too, but their integration hasn't been tested.

+## Why reuse the database connection?

+At first it might appear that, as long as you're fine with the performance impact of your database server having to maintain additional open connections, it would be fine if Sequel had its own database connection.
+However, there are additional caveats when you try to combine it with Active Record.

+If Sequel and Active Record each have their own connections, then it's not possible to combine their transactions.
+If we executed a Sequel query inside of an Active Record transaction, that query won't actually be executed inside a database transaction.
+This is because transactions are tied to the database connection; if one connection opens a database transaction, this doesn't affect queries executed on a different connection, even if both connections are used in the same ruby process.
+With this library, transactions and queries can be seamlessly combined between Active Record and Sequel.

+In Rails context, there are additional considerations for a Sequel connection to play nicely.
+Connecting and disconnecting would have to go in lockstep with Active Record, to make commands such as `rails db:create` and `rails db:drop` work.
+You'd also need to find a way for system tests and the app running in the background to use the same database connection, which is something Sequel wasn't designed for.
+Reusing Active Record's connection means (dis)connecting and sharing between threads is all handled automatically.

 ## Installation